-Do I have to remove all my clothing for massage therapy treatment?
+Do I have to remove all my clothing for my session treatment?

-No. For the kind of work that you and us would do together you need to wear close-fitting clothes that you can exercise in.
+No. You will need to wear close-fitting clothes that you can exercise in.
 Close-fitting clothes help us to see your body positioning.
 Clothes that you can exercise in are necessary because you are not a passive participant in this therapeutic process.

 During the typical session it is not unusual for the patient to have to get up and down off the treatment table multiple times.
 That would be awkward and incredibly time-consuming if you were naked.
 We also need you to be able to perform exercises, for assessment purposes and as corrective intervention.
 “Test, correct and retest” is standard operating procedure in our office.